 Your first step to becoming a CASA is to attend an Information Session.
-This is your chance to learn more about the program, hear veteran advocates speak about their experiences and have all your questions answered.
+This is your chance to learn more about the program, understand the training and screening requirements, and ask questions.
+Click here to register for an Information Session.

 CASA has a variety of volunteer opportunities that would allow you to support our mission to serve abused children.
 You might consider assisting with activities for our children and advocates, or getting involved in fundraising projects.
-Go to our CASA Ambassador section or Make a Donation webpage to learn about other opportunities to participate in CASA’s important work.
+Go to our GIVE page to learn about other opportunities to participate in CASA’s important work.

 Each volunteer is continuously supported by and in contact with a professional and experienced Case Supervisor.
 Support is available 24 hours a day, 7 days a week.